RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ### RAK5005 Core Module Slot Connection to RAK4601

 The RAK5005 is the base board that connects the RAK4600 Core Module.
-It creates the power supply for the attached module, and provides additional IO and Sensor support for your project needs.
+It creates the power supply for the attached module and provides additional IO and Sensor support for your project needs.

 ::: tip 📝 NOTE
-RAK4601 is a circuit board module for RAK5005 with pre-soldered RAK4600 LPWAN Module.
+RAK4601 is a circuit board module for RAK5005 with a pre-soldered RAK4600 LPWAN Module.
 :::

-Listed below are the accessible pins and data bus of attached RAK5005 base board on the RAK4600 EVB:
+Listed below are the accessible pins and data bus of the attached RAK5005 base board on the RAK4600 EVB:

 | RAK4601 Pin Definition | Function Name of WisBase | Pin Number | Pin Number | Function Name of WisBase | RAK4601 Pin Definition |